 God is about to make a promise that involves swearing by Himself, apparently because there is no one greater by which to swear.
 God cannot turn back on this promise.
 He has obligated Himself to perform what He is about to reveal.
 His holiness, character, and eternal reputation are on the line.
 God must do what He promises here.

-Let’s read what God has promised:
+So let’s read what God has promised:

 That to Me every knee will bow, every tongue will swear allegiance.